chechodan/olapic/README.md

 The strategy is implemented via an interface (SocialMediaInterface), which defines a getLocation method.
 This method is the algorithm that must be implemented in concrete strategies, according to the respective social network.
 For example for instagram, was implemented the interface in the InstagramSocialMedia class, and for facebook, it was implemented in the FacebookSocialMedia class.

 The context was implemented in two classes.
 On the one hand, the SocialMediaNetwork class defines respective constants to social networks that were implemented.
-The method 'create_social_media', selects the algorithm to be used according to the parameter 'network' within the 'args' array passed by parameter in the function.
+The method 'createSocialMedia', selects the algorithm to be used according to the parameter 'network' within the 'args' array passed by parameter in the function.
 The objective of this class is to be more easily add a new implementation.
 On the other hand, the context is defined in the SocialMedia class, which generalizes the method getLocation, and according to the social network, the correct algorithm is selected to run.

 Every algorithm could require different parameters to configure the process, so in the method 'getLocation' there is an optional parameter called args to this end, and in the constructor of the class, an arguments array is configured by default.